IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: IPQA Benchmark

 \subsection{Human Validation}

-To verify automated annotation quality, human evaluators assess 100 randomly sampled instances using the same five criteria applied in Section~\ref{subsec:core_intent_filtering}, along with an additional evaluation of information piece extraction quality.
-Two independent annotators evaluate each instance on five-point Likert scales, with results presented in Table~\ref{tab:human_eval}.
-Human evaluation demonstrates high annotation quality, with instances receiving maximum scores (\%S=5) averaging 85.67\% and inter-annotator agreement averaging 92.83\%.
+To verify automated annotation quality, human evaluators assess 400 instances sampled with stratification across domains (95\% CI $\pm$3.4\%; Entertainment 36\%, Living 33\%, Social 31\%) using the same criteria applied in Section~\ref{subsec:core_intent_filtering}, along with an additional evaluation of information piece extraction quality.
+Annotators evaluate all generated intents and all extracted information pieces for each sampled instance, assessing annotation quality across the full pipeline rather than only for selected core intents.
+Two trained CS/AI graduate students served as independent annotators, evaluating each instance on five-point Likert scales with results presented in Table~\ref{tab:human_eval}. \textit{Perfect Agreement} denotes the percentage of instances where both annotators assign identical scores on the five-point Likert scale, while \textit{Both-5 Rate} denotes the percentage where both annotators assign the maximum score of 5.
+Human evaluation demonstrates high annotation quality, with perfect agreement averaging 89.8\% and both-5 rate averaging 93.4\%.
 These results validate that both intent annotations and information piece extractions maintain high quality standards aligned with human judgment.
-The constructed dataset is grouped into three groups, with final dataset statistics presented in Table~\ref{tab:dataset_statistics} and detailed breakdowns in Table~\ref{tab:benchmark_details}.
+Detailed annotation guidelines and training procedures are provided in Appendix~\ref{apdx:annotation}.
+Final dataset statistics are presented in Table~\ref{tab:dataset_statistics}, with detailed breakdowns in Section~\ref{apdx:benchmark_details}.

 To evaluate core intent identification performance, we design \eval, an evaluation framework comparing model-predicted core intents against annotated ground truth core intents.
 The framework employs LLM-based matching to assess alignment between predicted intents and ground truth intents, capturing whether they reflect the same underlying motivations.
 Each predicted atomic intent is compared against all ground truth atomic intents to identify alignments.
 However, direct one-to-one comparison between all predicted and ground truth intent pairs incurs prohibitive computational costs.
 Therefore, this one-to-many comparison approach~\cite{zhang2020bertscoreevaluatingtextgeneration, salemi-etal-2025-expert} efficiently compares each predicted intent against all ground truth intents in a single evaluation call to find the best alignment.
 This reduces computational complexity from $O(|I_c| \times |\hat{I}_c|)$ to $O(|\hat{I}_c|)$, where $|I_c|$ and $|\hat{I}_c|$ denote the number of ground truth and predicted core intents respectively.
 When multiple predicted intents align with the same ground truth intent, that ground truth intent is counted as correctly identified only once in recall calculation.
 Based on these alignments, we compute precision, recall, and F1 to measure intent identification performance.